Fever in cats

 Accelerated breathing occurs when your cat takes more than 40 breaths per minute and pants loudly.
 This is a reaction to the increased body temperature and an attempt to cool down with the tongue.

-Since many of these symptoms are also caused by other Since fever can be triggered by various illnesses and complaints, taking your cat's temperature is the safest way to determine fever.
-If the fever lasts longer than a day and occurs in combination with other symptoms, you should definitely take your cat to the vet to have it examined to determine the causes of the fever and other complaints.
+Since many of these symptoms are also experienced by other Since fever can be triggered by various illnesses and complaints, taking your cat's temperature is the safest way to determine fever.
+If the fever lasts longer than a day and occurs in combination with other symptoms, you should definitely take your cat to the vet to have it examined to determine the cause of the fever and other complaints.

-Causes of fever in cats
+Causes of Fever in Cats

 Fever, as an immune-boosting tool, can have many triggers.
 In order to help the animal, it is therefore particularly important to determine the causes.
 The following pathogens, infections and complaints can cause fever: